 The show, which lasted about 20 minutes (long enough !).
 The performers didn't really seem committed to their parts so sometimes it actually felt a bit awkward.
 Anyway, the show included a free drink, so it was OK !

 The two drag performers at the Palace Hotel, Broken Hill

 After we left Broken Hill, the next stop was Sydney.

 The first icons which you see as soon as you arrive in Sydney are the Opera House and the Harbour Bridge.

-Between the Opera House and the Harbour Bridge is Circular Key, which is the transportation hub for tourists in Sydney, with buses , trains and (very important) ferries going to just about everywhere in Sydney.
-Our hotel, the Marriott is actually in this picture (to the left of the tall blue building in the middle), so it was a great location,especially when we had to get to the Opera House on New Years Eve.
+Between the Opera House and the Harbour Bridge is Circular Key, which is the transportation hub in Sydney, with buses , trains and (very important) ferries going to just about everywhere in Sydney.
+Our hotel, the Marriott is actually in this picture (to the left of the tall blue building in the middle), so it was a great location, especially as we walked to the Opera House on New Year's Eve.

 Circular Key, Sydney.
 Trains, buses and ferries to everywhere

 We took a ferry to Manly, which is across the harbor.